imdrasil/kemal_and_jennifer_sample_app/README.md

 ### NOTES

-Proposed controller-based architecture for a Kemal application and shouldn't be considered as a best practice.
+Proposed controller-based architecture for a Kemal application is just a one of possible solutions and shouldn't be considered as best practice.

 ### Dependencies